 Each of the eight experiments will have equal weights.
 You will be given a total of 20 points for each experiment, which will be normalized according to the table shown above.
-20 points will be divided into 3 parts: 3 points for the pre-oral-quiz during the laboratory session, 14 points for the report, 3 points for the post-oral-quiz about the report.
+20 points will be divided into 2 parts: 16 points for the report, 4 points for the post-oral-quiz about the report.